Some people walk in the rain, others just get wet!

 Hiring a car and driving around the Island meant we got to stop for coconuts!

 After the last 10 weeks, in particular dead week and then exam week it was nice to be able to kick back and relax.
-Hawaii was definitely a good place to do that too!
-It was packed with Australians and reminded me of the Gold Coast a bit.
-I'd love to go back someday.
+Hawaii was definitely a good place to do that and it pretty easy to navigate by foot or car.
+Oahu (particularly Waikiki was packed with Australians.
+I'd love to go back someday, especially to see some of the other Islands.
 For now though, it's back to class!

 Love Danielle xx